 Notes: (a) the run parameters in parentheses correspond to the default settings in the “create Bayesian model” protocol in Pipeline Pilot 9.1 (BIOVIA). (b) The “stability hit rate” is equivalent to the “positive predicted value” and is calculated by dividing the number of true positives by the sum of the number of true positives plus the number of false positives.
 True positives are compounds that were correctly predicted to be stable, while false positives are unstable compounds that were incorrectly classified as stable. (c) “Unstable true negatives filtered” corresponds to the number of correctly predicted unstable compounds divided by the total number of unstable compounds.
 In the Dartois 2015 set of 30 antitubercular drugs, only 3 compounds were unstable in MLM.
 For each set of run parameters investigated, the “pruned” half-life Bayesian model always displayed similar or better accuracy (for each type of external test statistic) than the corresponding “full” half-life Bayesian.

-Table S3.
+Table S-VII.
 External validation statistics from evaluating the accuracy of using different sets of run parameters to create MLM half-life Bayesians, by using them to score the “full” percent compound left set of compounds.